aura-systems/Aura-Executable/README.md

 # Aura Executable
 Aura Executable files (.aexe) can be executed on Aura Operating System!

-# Build you executable from C:
+# Build your executable from C:
 You will need gcc.
 Then (in the right directory) make:

 - gcc -c -std=gnu99 -Os -nostdlib -m32 -ffreestanding -o hello.o hello.c